 Ask a couple who has been happily married for 30 or 40 years and they’ll tell you the exact same thing.
 You keep falling in and out of love throughout your life.

 Love does not just always “happens” and you don’t always “fall in love” automatically.
-You might have to put in conscious effort to reignite love through constant care, patience, sacrifice, and acceptance.
+You have to put in conscious efforts to reignite love through constant care, patience, sacrifice, and acceptance.

 Sometimes we’ve got to work dedicatedly on cultivating love in a relationship.
 It’s not always dramatically romantic like novels or movies.
 It’s based on sticking with the commitment to be with our partner through the thick and thin, the highs and lows of life.

 It’s not based on just the youthful spark, It’s based on seeing both of you growing old together and raising a healthy, functional family.